 Set up GCP for data tiering

-A few steps are required if you want to tier cold data from Cloud Volumes ONTAP to low-cost object storage (a Google Cloud Storage bucket):
+Two requirements must be met to tier cold data from Cloud Volumes ONTAP 9.7 to low-cost object storage (a Google Cloud Storage bucket):

 Enable Google Cloud APIs